Feb. 1, 2019

 In the media

-While female political candidates were once wholly ignored by the media, they do garner more coverage today, although much of it is focussed on their gender.
+While female political candidates were once wholly ignored by the media, they do garner more coverage today, although much of it is focused on their gender.

 In looking at 13,000 news articles written about six Canadian premiers, three women and three men, Thomas and her colleagues found mixed results when it came to the volume of stories.
 “Men consistently get more stories written about them when they’re premier, but when you look at the word count for stores about men versus women, it’s the same.
 Men are getting more stories but the stories that women are getting are longer.”